ucsc-ospo/ucsc-ospo.github.io/content/post/02272025gsoc/index.md

 ---
-title: "Accepted as 2024 GSoC Mentor Organiztion"
+title: "Accepted as 2025 GSoC Mentor Organiztion"
-subtitle: "OSRE 2024 will benefit from GSOC outreach and funding."
+subtitle: "Excited to once again be working with such an amazing program."
 authors: [slieggi]
 tags: [sor,osre]
 categories: [News]